bioexcel/bioexcel-exascale-co-design-benchmarks/CP2K/kernel-benchmark/README.md

 ## Requirements

-The benchmark kernel is entirely self contained - the kernel code itself (qmmm_gpw_forces.f90), a  wrapper (kernel_benchmark.f90), some dependencies adapted from the CP2K codebase, and input files corresponding to the whole-application benchmark also contained in this repository are all included (more information in src/README.md and data/README.md).
+The benchmark kernel is entirely self contained - the kernel code itself (`qmmm_gpw_forces.f90`), a  wrapper (`kernel_benchmark.f90`), some dependencies adapted from the CP2K codebase, and input files corresponding to the whole-application benchmark also contained in this repository are all included (more information in `./src/README.md` and `./data/README.md`).
 All that is required to build the kernel benchmark is a Fortran 2008-compatible compiler (gfortran is recommended, as it is for CP2K as a whole).
-If a Fortran 2008-compatible compiler is not available, you will have to modify a few file IO statements in src/kernel_benchmark.f90 to not make use of the 'newunit' feature.
+If a Fortran 2008-compatible compiler is not available, you will have to modify a few file IO statements in `./src/kernel_benchmark.f90` to not make use of the 'newunit' feature.
 The code runs serially so no MPI library is required.
 The kernel benchmark has negligible memory requirements (~20MB memory high watermark).

 ## How to build

 - In the Makefile in this directory, specify a Fortran compiler that supports Fortran 2008 (), and specify an optimisation level by setting FCFLAGS

-- Type 'make'
+- Type `make`

 - The resulting executable kernel_benchmark will now appear in this directory

-- 'make clean' can be executed in this directory to clear all object and module files as well as the kernel_benchmark executable
+- `make clean` can be executed in this directory to clear all object and module files as well as the `kernel_benchmark` executable

 ## How to run

-The executable kernel_benchmark should be run without any input parameters.
-It expects the data subdirectory to be located in the working directory where it executes.
-The executable prints out times obtained using calls to system_clock() to time the initialisation and the time spent running the kernel.
+The executable `kernel_benchmark` should be run without any input parameters.
+It expects the `data` subdirectory included in this repository to be located in the working directory where it executes.
+The executable prints out times obtained using calls to `system_clock()` to time the initialisation and the time spent running the kernel.

 ## Checking results and expected runtime

-A reference output file ./data/Forces.out is provided against which any Forces.out produced by running the benchmark can be compared using the diff command.
-The reference output was produced by compiling with gfortran version 8.2.0 with -g and default optimisation level (-O0) and running the benchmark on a single core of a quad-core Intel i7-3820QM@2.7GHz on a macOS laptop, for which the kernel call takes just over 3 minutes.
-No difference in Forces.out was encountered when running on the same platform with -O3, for which the kernel call takes around 60 seconds.
-Running on a single core of an Intel E5-2697v2@2.7GHz processor on an HPC compute node obtains similar timings, taking 2 minutes 34 seconds with -O0 and 53 seconds with -O3.
+A reference output file `./outputs/Forces.out` is provided against which any `Forces.out` produced by running the benchmark can be compared using the `diff` command.
+The reference output was produced by compiling with gfortran version 8.2.0 with `-g` and default optimisation level (`-O0`) and running the benchmark on a single core of a quad-core Intel i7-3820QM@2.7GHz on a macOS laptop, for which the kernel call takes just over 3 minutes.
+No difference in `Forces.out` was encountered when running on the same platform with `-O3`, for which the kernel call takes around 60 seconds.
+Running on a single core of an Intel E5-2697v2@2.7GHz processor on an HPC compute node obtains similar timings, taking 2 minutes 34 seconds with `-O0` and 53 seconds with `-O3`.